 decision G1 / 12 was released on March 23, 2015.

-In that case, the members of a Board of Appeal wondered whether the exclusion from patentability of essentially biological processes for the production of plants (A53 (b) EPC) excluded the products obtained by these processes.
+In this case, the members of #8217; a Board of Appeal wondered whether the exclusion from patentability of essentially biological processes for the production of plants (#8217;A53 (b) EPC) excluded the products obtained by these processes.

-The Grand Chamber sees no reason for this exclusion: products obtained by excluded processes can be patented (even if they are claimed in the form of a patent). product-by-process).
+The Grand Chamber sees no reason for this exclusion: products obtained by excluded processes can be fully patented (even if these are claimed in the form of & #8217; a product-by-process).

 decision G1 / 13 was released on November 25, 2014.

 In this case, the Grand Chamber recalls the supremacy of the national law of the States concerning the qualification of legal personalities.